- Prayer and Worship

 Since many of the psalm antiphons are drawn from the texts of the psalms themselves, and since the U.S. will be using a new translation of the psalms, it was determined to revise these antiphons in light of the Revised Grail Psalms.
 ICEL will include translations of these psalm antiphons in a future segment of texts.

-All of the orations which do not already have a revised translation from the Roman Missal, Third Edition, will be revised by ICEL for accuracy and consistency, and included in a future segment of texts.
+All of the orations which do not already have a revised translation from the Roman Missal, Third Edition, are being revised by ICEL for accuracy and consistency.

 By accepting this message, you will be leaving the website of the

 United States Conference of Catholic Bishops.
 This link is provided